mafoakwah/CSC435_Video_Games_Sales_Project/data/Video_game_sales_Investment_Study.md

   * Which video game category had the highest NA sales?
   * Which video game category made the highest Global sales?
   * Which video game developer has the highest Global video game sales?
-  * Which video game categories are each developer most profitable in?
+  * Which video game genre is the top three developers most profitable in?

 ##3.Preparation